-If you’re a pasta lover who’s cut out refined, high carb pastas, you’ve probably ventured into the world of pasta alternatives.
+Speaking of pasta alternatives, if you’re a pasta lover who’s cut out refined, high carb pastas, you’ve probably ventured into the world of paleo pastas.
 We have so many options these days!

 - spaghetti squash “noodles.”
 See mine below.